SNOW-CAPPED PEAKS, SPARKLING LAKES AND STUNNING MOUNTAIN HIKES

 Stay in a selection of very comfortable hotels and lodges, set beneath towering peaks and surrounded by pristine wilderness.

-Welcoming Aspen Lodge (4 nights) offers spacious, comfortable rooms and the chance of a soak in one of the two outdoor hot tubs at the end of the day.
+Welcoming Aspen Lodge offers spacious, comfortable rooms and the chance of a soak in one of the two outdoor hot tubs at the end of the day.
 Located on Banff Avenue it’s just a 3 minute walk to the city centre.

 Accommodation is in cosy, modern log cabins with a wonderful location on the Athabasca River, and offers an excellent restaurant and plenty of places to unwind and savour the Rocky Mountain views.

-The Baker Creek Lodge (3 nights) is our base in Lake Louise, and features rooms decorated with dark woods, where you can enjoy fine dining in a beautiful and secluded natural setting.
+Our base at Lake Louise features rooms decorated with dark woods, where you can enjoy fine dining in a beautiful and secluded natural setting.

 On occasion we may need to change the accommodation listed above.
 If this happens, your replacement accommodation will be of the equivalent standard or higher.
 In the rare instance this is not possible, we will contact you in advance.

 Walks follow undulating trails of up to 9 miles (14.5km) and 1,000 feet (300m) of ascent.
 On some days there is also the option of harder walks of up to 11 miles (17.75km) and 2,000 feet (600m) of ascent.
 Easier walks are equivalent to our level 2, and the harder walks are 3-4 on our swingometer.

 Arrive in Calgary and transfer to the Banff National Park, our base for three days walking amidst spectacular Rockies' scenery.

 Our first day begins with a tour of the Cave and Basin National Historic site.
 Following this we enjoy a short walk to the top of Banff’s satellite peak, Tunnel Mountain to enjoy a great view of the famous Fairmont Banff Springs hotel and the Bow Valley.
 In the afternoon we will walk around the Johnston Lake area and the old town site of Bankhead.